sunsmarterjie/iTPN/Fast_iTPN/README.md

-## The much more efficient and memory-saving iTPNs will come here !
+## The much faster iTPNs required less memory will come here !